joshuapaling/CakePHP-Combinator-Plugin/README.markdown

 This plugin basically takes the [Cake 1.3 Combinator Article from the Bakery](http://bakery.cakephp.org/articles/st3ph/2010/09/10/combinator-compress-and-combine-your-js-and-css-files), makes it compatible with CakePHP 2.1, and packages it as a plugin, including CSSTidy and jsmin.

+The plugin is quick and easy to install.
+The installation instructions are somewhat long - just to provide clarity.

-Please Note - this is my first CakePHP plugin, and also my first public GitHub project.
+NOTE - this is my first CakePHP plugin, and also my first public GitHub project.
 As far as I know the code included is all legit and open source.
 Please let me know if not.

 ## Features ##

-* Combine Multiple CSS files into one
-* Combine Multiple Javascript files into one
+* Combine Multiple CSS or Javascript files into one
 * Minify CSS and Javascript files
-* Select level of compression for CSS and Javascript files
+* Select level of compression
+* Caches the combined/minified file, so it's only recreated if the files included in it have changed

 ## Requirements ##